-- Shift Choice- There might be a busy shift that everyone wants or perhaps they want a weekend off.
+- Shift Choice- There might be a busy shift that everyone wants, or perhaps they want a weekend off.
 Giving the occasional shift choice, as long as it makes sense for your business, will be a coveted prize that your employees will strive for.

-- The employee of the Month- This option may be perceived ‘old school’ but you would be surprised how far a small amount of recognition goes to bolster the operations of your restaurants.
+- The employee of the Month- This option may be perceived ‘old school,’ but you would be surprised how far a small amount of recognition goes to bolster the operations of your restaurants.
 Post their picture in the break area and let them have the steak for their staff meal.
 Highlighting a member of your staff also makes for a great social media post!

 - Gift certificates for a hotel stay, Free oil changes, Day at the spa, Movie theater gift certificates, Gift card.

 It is also important to consider what do you base the rewards on.
-Think about positive customer comments or feedback cards, sales performance (do they consistently upsell?), comments from coworkers and their overall noticeable performance.
+Think about positive customer comments or feedback cards, sales performance (do they consistently upsell?), comments from coworkers and their notable overall performance.
 You can use an intelligent restaurant management software that helps you track the performance of your waiters.

 6. Schedule Well

 Do you have employees complaining about the long hours?
 Think about the size of your staff and the needs of your restaurant and your employees.
 Make sure they are working an appropriate number of hours.
 Making your restaurant staff work more than their limits will not bring about a considerable amount of profit for your restaurant, as the quality of their work will reduce substantially.
 To avoid such situations in your restaurant, you must rearrange your schedule to reduce the employee turnover rates.